Wuraola-Adebisi/Halcyon/README.md

 ## About
 Halcyon Studio is a static portfolio website for a fictional architecture and interior design studio.
 The project was built as a front-end practice piece, with a focus on refined visual design, multi-page navigation, responsive layouts, and portfolio-ready presentation.

-This is my first multi-page project and my most ambitious to date.
-It pushed me to think beyond single sections and consider how design, navigation, and user experience flow across an entire site.
-It also taught me patience — particularly around working with client-supplied images and finding CSS solutions that respect the integrity of the assets rather than fighting them.

 ## Pages
 - **Home** — Hero image grid, selected work, services, philosophy, press strip
 - **Work** — Full project grid with filter row and individual project links